 Implemented scalability changes to support parallel execution across hundreds of database nodes.

 Reduced report output transmission size for large database health reports by up to 50%.

 Designed and developed an extensible, highly scalable, distributed P2P framework allowing the automation of thousands of remote machines.

 Additional system capabilities included remote monitoring of systems, system control, application control, batch execution of commands to manage clustered machines, etc.

-Framework is used frequently by IBM in large conference deployment logistics.
-It has had successful applications at Information on Demand in Las Vegas, 2007, SAP Tech.
+The framework had successful applications at Information on Demand in Las Vegas, 2007, SAP Tech.
 Ed.
 Orlando, 2008 and Information on Demand Europe, 2008.

-Internship: Selected for the Science Internship program, and hired by IBM Canada.
+Internship: Selected for the Science Internship program and hired by IBM Canada.

 Extra Curricular: Vice President of External Affairs, Computer Science Student Society.